mnot/I-D/dnsop-onion-tld/draft.md

 implement the Tor protocol SHOULD generate an error upon the use of .onion, and SHOULD NOT perform a DNS lookup.

-3. Name Resolution APIs and Libraries: Resolvers that implement the Tor protocol MUST either respond to requests for .onion names by resolving them (see {{tor-rendezvous}}) or by responding with NXDOMAIN.
-Other resolvers SHOULD respond with NXDOMAIN.
+3. Name Resolution APIs and Libraries: Resolvers MUST either either respond to requests for .onion names by resolving them according to {{tor-rendezvous}} or by responding with NXDOMAIN.

 4. Caching DNS Servers: Caching servers SHOULD NOT attempt to look up records for .onion names.
-They SHOULD generate NXDOMAIN for all such queries.
+They MUST generate NXDOMAIN for all such queries.

-5. Authoritative DNS Servers: Authoritative servers SHOULD respond to queries for .onion with NXDOMAIN.
+5. Authoritative DNS Servers: Authoritative servers MUST respond to queries for .onion with NXDOMAIN.

-6. DNS Server Operators: Operators SHOULD NOT configure an authoritative DNS server to answer queries for .onion.
+6. DNS Server Operators: Operators MUST NOT configure an authoritative DNS server to answer queries for .onion.
 If they do so, client software is likely to ignore any results (see above).